Queen Mary's Grammar School

-Queen Mary's Grammar School (QMGS) is a boys' grammar school with academy status located on Sutton Road, Walsall, England, about a mile from the town centre and one of the oldest schools in the country.
+Queen Mary's Grammar School (QMGS) is a boys' grammar school with academy status located in the Six Ways area on Sutton Road, Walsall, England, less than a mile from the town centre and one of the oldest schools in the country.
 The sixth form is coeducational.

 Admissions

 Admittance to the school is by entrance exam taken at the age of 10/11.
 Since September 2020, 180 pupils enter the school in September each year, increased gradually from 96 in September 2012.
 The school has grown from 718 in 2011 to 1,305 in 2022.

 There is separate admission into the Sixth Form based on academic performance at GCSE, requiring a minimum score of 54 points in GCSEs and least a 7 in the applicant's chosen subjects.
 As of 2019, there are over 400 students on roll in the Sixth Form.
 At this stage of the school, girls are also admitted.

 History

 Foundation

 The school was founded in 1554 by George and Nicolas Hawe, two leading townsmen, with Queen Mary I as its royal patron and benefactor.
 At the time it had about sixty pupils, all boys, and taught Classics almost exclusively.